 Assistant to the Vice President for Academic Affairs

 Director, Financial Aid

-MVP Director, Advanced and Continuing Education
+Director, Advanced and Continuing Education

 Chief of Police, Campus Safety and Security

 Additional Benefits and Services

 As an MVP, you are also eligible for:

 In order to qualify for participation in the MountainCat Veterans Program, individuals must meet eligibility requirements for the GI Bill.

 Act 46 of 2014 requires public institutions of higher education in Pennsylvania to provide veteran students, as defined by the Act, with preference in course scheduling.
 Non-compliance may be reported to the Pennsylvania Department of Education by submitting the Higher Education Student Complaint form found at www.education.state.pa.us.